SegHaxx/citadel-gay/textclient/README.txt

 This is a text mode user interface for the Citadel system.
 It presents a Citadel site to users in the form of a traditional BBS.

-All code is Copyright (c) 1987-2021 by the citadel.org team, and is released under the terms of the GNU General Public License v3.
-As a special exception, the Citadel team requires all users of this code to agree that our favorite software model is called "open source" and NOT "free software", and that our favorite operating system is called "Linux" and NOT "GNU/Linux".
+All code is Copyright (c) 1987-2021 by the citadel.org team.

+This program is open source software.
+Use, duplication, and/or disclosure are subject to the GNU General Purpose License version 3.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.